multiplex55/pdf_helper_learning/README.md

 ## Fonts

+The helper API expects the Roboto font family to be available at runtime.
+The search order is:

+1. The directory pointed to by the `PDF_HELPER_FONTS_DIR` environment variable.
+2. `assets/fonts` next to the compiled binary (copy this directory when packaging your application).
+3. `assets/fonts` in the crate source tree (convenient for `cargo run` during development).

-The helper API expects the Roboto font family to live in `assets/fonts`.
-The repository ships without the actual font files; add `Roboto-Regular.ttf`, `Roboto-Bold.ttf`, `Roboto-Italic.ttf`, and `Roboto-BoldItalic.ttf` to that directory (or adjust your configuration) before running the examples or integration tests.
-See `assets/fonts/README.md` for a quick reminder when setting up a local checkout.
+The repository ships without the actual font files; add `Roboto-Regular.ttf`, `Roboto-Bold.ttf`, `Roboto-Italic.ttf`, and `Roboto-BoldItalic.ttf` to one of those locations before running the examples or integration tests.
+See `assets/fonts/README.md` for a quick reminder when setting up a local checkout or bundling the fonts alongside your binaries.

 ## Testing